KarelZe/thesis/references/obsidian/❓ Questions.md

 **Organizational:**
 - What were the weakest points in the seminar paper?
 Where do I have to improve most?
 - What are the expectations I have to meet?
 - What should be the focus?
 Primary focus on improving prediction quality / bridging the gap?
+What would be the focus then e. g., beat [[@grauerOptionTradeClassification2022]] or the [[@savickasInferringDirectionOption2003]] in terms of accuracy?
 Do a fully-fledged comparison of ML methods?
 Come up with something creative? (see [[❓ Questions#^f9bb84]])
 - What were the greatest challenges in writing the draft of the paper?
 - How were quote and tick rules implemented e. g., library/custom implementation in python?
 How were the tables generated?
 - Who would co-supervise / grade a thesis?
 What is his / her special focus e. g., economical inference/interpretability?